 Bhutan combines a strong record of economic growth with an equally impressive commitment to the environment, society, and good governance.
 Bhutan also enjoys a favorable location between India and China, two of the fastest-growing economies in the world.

 Kenya already has an impressive record for developing its infrastructure and power system.
 According to the World Economic Forum (WEF) Global Competitiveness Report, Kenya has the most competitive economy in East Africa.
-Although it is still a frontier market, Kenya's road quality is above average at 61 out of the 140 nations evaluated by the WEF.

 Stock markets in Latin America are like the US markets of the late 20th century in many respects.
 The Latin American equivalent of the post-WWII baby boom occurred decades later, which suggests that stock valuations could increase substantially.